oddbird/oddleventy/content/blog/2024/testing-fastapi.md

     # Begin a nested transaction (using SAVEPOINT)
     nested = connection.begin_nested()

-    # If the application code calls session.commit, it will end the nested
+    # If the application code calls `session.commit`, it will end the nested
     # transaction.
-Need to start a new one when that happens
+We need to start a new one when that happens.
     @sa.event.listens_for(session, "after_transaction_end")
     def end_savepoint(session, transaction):
         nonlocal nested